aegiacometti/netor/docs/how_to_install.rst

     ``netor-salt-start``

-14. Copy SaltStack minion proxy to the systemd folder:
+14. Copy Salt minion proxy to the systemd folder:

     ``sudo cp [netor_home_dir]/netor/salt/config/services/salt-proxy@.service /etc/systemd/system/``

 *(this path could vary depending on the system)*

-15. Backup the original SaltStack master and minion configuration files (so you can have them as a reference), and create symbolic links to SaltStack new configuration files:
+15. Backup the original Salt master and minion configuration files (so you can have them as a reference), and create symbolic links to Salt new configuration files:

     ``sudo mv /etc/salt/master /etc/salt/master.bkp``